OpenNebula/website/content/product/virtual_machines_operation/guest_operating_systems/windows_best_practice.md

 For best performance, the Pin Policy should be set to core but any of the policies will allow Windows to see all allocated CPUs.
 Define sockets as 1 and Threads as 1, but define Cores and Virtual CPU Select to the same value as the CPU defined in the General tab.

 You may also want to define Hugepages Size, the most performant should be 1024M (1G) hugepages.
-[Here is some RedHat Documenetation about enabling huge tables persistently](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html/monitoring_and_managing_system_status_and_performance/configuring-huge-pages_monitoring-and-managing-system-status-and-performance#configuring-huge-pages_monitoring-and-managing-system-status-and-performance).
+[Here is some RedHat Documentation about enabling huge tables persistently](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html/monitoring_and_managing_system_status_and_performance/configuring-huge-pages_monitoring-and-managing-system-status-and-performance#configuring-huge-pages_monitoring-and-managing-system-status-and-performance).
 Enabling these should increase memory performance of the VM, and even with the default 2M pages you should see a difference.

 For extra information and how to enable this on the Hosts, please see [our documentation about NUMA Topology]({{% relref "../../cluster_configuration/hosts_and_clusters/numa#numa" %}}).